jdeweese1/cis-531-ml-project/project_paper/paper.md

 # Introduction

-The rise of social media has facilitated connection and engagement between people like never before.
-Unfortunately, these mediums also allow for hateful and offensive language to proliferate, often at the expense of marginalized communities that may use such platforms as a main way to connect with those of similar backgrounds.
+The rise of social media has facilitated connections and engagement between people like never before.
+Unfortunately, these mediums also allow for hateful and offensive language to proliferate, often at the expense of marginalized communities who use such platforms as the main way to connect with those of similar backgrounds.
 This report focuses on identifying hate speech in social media settings.  (@auto_hate_speech).
-Using NLP methods and Machine Learning models, we can work towards automating this categorization.
+Using NLP methods and Machine Learning models, this paper aims to automate this categorization.

-I was inspired to choose this project after our university diversity event was disrupted by members of an organization that spammed our meetings with hate speech.
-A friend of mine was targeted by and deeply impacted by the hateful speech that occurred during that event.
+I was inspired to choose this project after a university diversity event was disrupted by members of an organization that spammed the meetings with hate speech.
+A friend of mine was targeted by and deeply impacted by the hateful speech that occurred during the event.

 # Related Work

-To famialarize myself with this issue, and the work already done in the area, I looked at many papers and code snippets out there already:
+To gain familiarity with this issue, several preexisting papers and repositories were reviewed.

-In @auto_hate_speech, the authors explain legal implications of hateful speech in parts of the world, as well as explaining how and why certain kinds of hateful speech are more likely to be seen as just offensive, but not hateful.
-Additionally, they explain that while just looking for offensive words may initially make it easier to identifiy hate speech, it can make it harder to identify hate speech that does not specifically use those terms.
+In @auto_hate_speech, the authors explain the legal implications of hateful speech in various parts of the world, as well as explaining how and why certain kinds of hateful speech are more likely to be seen as just offensive, but not hateful.
+This may exist for any number of reasons, including but not limited to cultural norms, bias, etc. Additionally, they explain that while looking solely for offensive words may initially make it easier to identify hate speech, this naive approach may ultimately be less effective.
+This is true especially for documents hateful documents that do not explicitly use those terms.

 I found @racial_bias_2019 which shares 2 authors with @auto_hate_speech.
-This paper specifically focuses on racial bias as it exists in datasets and models.
-This paper found that because of this bias, models are more likely to predict that tweets authored by a community are hateful **towards their own community**.
-As discussed in the paper, this could result in victims being penalized for speaking out, potentially silencing the very communties that are using these platforms to speak out.
-This phenomenon could be partly explained by reclamation of words, and specific vernacular a group may use within their community.
+The paper specifically focuses on the racial bias as it exists in datasets and models.
+They found that because of this bias, models are more likely to predict that tweets authored by a community are hateful **towards their own community**.
+As discussed in the paper, this could result in victims being penalized for speaking out, potentially silencing the very communities that are using these platforms to speak out.
+This phenomenon could be partly explained by the reclamation of words, and the specific vernacular a group may use within their community.

-@hateful_symbols went into detail explaining why using character n-grams can be useful, and in conjunction or in replacement of a word n-gram approach.
-What's more, this paper identified which of these character n-grams were most likely to indicate certain types of offensive speech.
+@hateful_symbols went into detail explaining why using character n-grams can be useful for this task, especially in conjunction or as a replacement of a word n-gram approach.
+This paper identified which of these character n-grams were most likely to indicate certain types of offensive speech.

-- For the purposes of this project, we use the definition used by @auto_hate_speech: "that it is speech that targets disadvantaged social groups in a manner that is potentially harmful to them"
+Hate speech is defined as  "that it is speech that targets disadvantaged social groups in a manner that is potentially harmful to them" as used in @auto_hate_speech.

-Unsophisticated algorithms may actually act unfavorably to those groups who are the victims of hate speech. (@racial_bias_2019)
+Unsophisticated algorithms may act unfavorably to those groups who are the victims of hate speech. (@racial_bias_2019).
+This bias is important to acknowledge and work to resolve, particularly in systems that may affect real people.

-  Of the literature I reviewed that focused on automatic classification of this speech online, many found that Logistic Regression proved to be consistently effective at determining whether or not a Tweet is hate speech.
-Specifically, @auto_hate_speech used uni, bi and trigrams of vocabulary and Part of Speech tagged features, as well as counts for urls, mentions etc.
+Of the literature reviewed that focused on automatic classification of this speech online, many authors found that Logistic Regression proved to be consistently effective at determining whether or not a Tweet is hate speech.
+Specifically, @auto_hate_speech used uni, bi, and trigrams of vocabulary and Part of Speech tagged features, as well as counts for URLs, mentions.

 # Dataset

-The dataset I used for this project consisted of two columns: tweet id and coded value. [^datafoot] Original dataset had 80,000 entries, but of those, only the contents of 63,708 could be reached using the Twitter API
+The dataset used for this project consists of two columns: tweet id and coded value. [^datafoot] The original dataset had 80,000 entries, but of those, only the contents of 63,700 entries could be accessed using the Twitter API.

 [^datafoot]: The dataset is available here: https://dataverse.mpi-sws.org/dataset.xhtml?persistentId=doi:10.5072/FK2/ZDTEMN

-The following is an exerpt from the data: (@data_cite)
+The following is an excerpt from the data: (@data_cite)

 \begin{tabular}{|c|c|c|}
 \hline